 Give the above tips a try and see where you end up.
 These simple tips could be a game-changer for your career and overall happiness.

 If you’re looking for a career that matches your values, then it’s likely you’d want to align your super with your values, too.
-Make the switch to Cruelty Free Super, Australia's first vegan-friendly, ethical super fund.
-By switching to Cruelty Free Super you can say goodbye to companies that profit from the misery of other humans or animals, and hello to positive, ethical investments in industries like education, healthcare and clean energy.
+By switching to Cruelty Free Super you can say goodbye to companies that profit from animal testing for cosmetics, live animal exports, mandatory detention centres for asylum seekers and more.
 Join today.